GSench/KotlinStudy/Topics/Coroutines/Coroutines.md

 job finished
 ```

-We need to implement cancellation the following ways:
+We need to implement cancellation in the following ways:

 #### Checking `isCanceled`/`isActive` status during coroutine execution. ✅